WaldoJeffers/conductor/README.md

 [![Codeship Status for WaldoJeffers/conductor](https://img.shields.io/codeship/da09eb70-22e7-0136-b547-4e8bca269d75.svg?style=flat-square)](https://app.codeship.com/projects/286044)
 [![codecov](https://img.shields.io/codecov/c/github/WaldoJeffers/conductor.svg?style=flat-square)](https://codecov.io/gh/WaldoJeffers/conductor)

-Conductor is a modern utility library to help you control the execution flow using functional programming.
+**conductor** is a modern utility library to help you control the execution flow using functional programming.

 It provides a set of utility functions which can be used both with _asynchronous_ and _synchronous_ code, allowing you to control your execution flow very clearly and with a minimum of code.
 The library is designed in a functional programming spirit, to provide a coherent API and highly composable functions.
 Think of it as if [Ramda](http://ramdajs.com/) & [Async](http://caolan.github.io/async/) had a baby.